siberoloji/siberoloji.github.io/content/blog/2024-09-28-json-format-in-programming-a-comprehensive-guide.md

 <!-- /wp:code -->

- ## JSON in APIs</h2>
+ ## JSON in APIs
 <!-- /wp:heading -->

   JSON has become the de facto standard for API (Application Programming Interface) responses.
 When you make a request to a RESTful API, the data is often returned in JSON format.
-This allows for easy integration with various programming languages and frameworks.</p>
+This allows for easy integration with various programming languages and frameworks.

-  Here's an example of what an API response might look like:</p>
+  Here's an example of what an API response might look like:

 <!-- wp:code -->